 You can rub ½ an onion on your scalp twice a day, or try this hair mask once a week.

-Honey, apart from smelling great, works to regulate and retain moisture while strengthening the make up of each follicle.
+Honey, apart from smelling great, works to regulate and retain moisture while strengthening the hair follicle.

-When it comes to natural hair loss treatments, it’s always hard to tell whether they work or not.
+When it comes to natural hair loss treatments, it’s always hard to gauge their effectiveness.
 You rarely get instant results.
 And since there are no real controls on claims made by manufacturers, sometimes you don’t even know whether the product you’re using is the genuine article.

-Not to mention the fact that there’s a lot of controversy surrounding the plant’s use in the health and beauty industry.
+Not to mention the fact that there’s a lot of controversy surrounding aloe vera’s use in the health and beauty industry.

 The thing is, while aloe vera might not magically cause hair growth, it does soothe and calm the scalp.
 I noticed that whenever I felt stressed or had a headache, rubbing some cool aloe vera onto my head offered instant relief.
-And if stress is one of the leading causes of alopecia, well, surely that’s progress?!
+(It calms my angry red patch of inflammation at the base of my neck, too.)

-Aloe vera also improves the scalp’s condition by reducing flakiness, removing dead skin cells and dandruff and limiting the amount of sebum produced.
+Aloe vera also improves the scalp’s condition by reducing flakiness and dandruff, plus it can limit the amount of sebum produced.
 (FYI: too much sebum mixes with dirt to block pores and stop growth.
 Ugh.)

 Basically, whenever the scalp gets irritated and itchy, the hair follicles get pretty p***ed off, too.
 They refuse to grow in these conditions and they make existing hair weaker, too.
 (The brats.)

-So any natural remedies that keep your pores clean, your scalp healthy and your follicles happy should be welcome in your beauty regime.
+So anything that keeps your pores clean, your scalp healthy and your follicles happy is A Good Thing.
 And aloe vera does all three.

-Use aloe vera on a regular basis.
-Watch how it moisturises your scalp and nourishes your hair health.
+Take Lady Alopecia’s advice: Use aloe vera on a regular basis.
+Watch how it moisturises your scalp and nourishes your hair.
 Try out a few hair masks and enjoy experimenting with hair loss products, the natural way.

 After a while, let a lustrous mane be your reward.